 The durable Lutron 822-A is a lightweight and efficient meter.
 It performs with high resolution over a wide range using a simple one-button operation.
 This meter is popular for both conventional and recreational uses.
-It features a bright, large-digit LCD readout which displays emissions in either milligauss and microtesla units.
+It features a bright, large-digit LCD readout that displays emissions in either milligauss or microtesla units.

 The Lutron meter can supply reliable readings for any setting.
 As you are scanning with the meter properly oriented, it takes a new reading every 0.4 seconds for a continuous, accurate display over a wide range.

 Type: Single axis